Klopfe/course_ub_2025/README.md

 ## Description

-This is a course for a 3 hours workshop on usefull tools for data science.
+This is the repository for a 3 hours workshop on useful tools for data science given to Master MIGS 2nd year.

 ## Content